SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/03-custom-section-via-extension-point/readme.md

 ➡️ If you happen to finish this chapter early, think about the following questions (that we will discuss later):

 - What other common use-cases are there for XML fragments, apart from custom sections?
+- What is a `manifest.json`?
+Is this file specific to UI5?
 - How do you personally like the experience using the SAP Fiori Tools so far?
-(There is no right or wrong to this question.)
+(There is no right or wrong answer to this question.)

 Continue to [Chapter 04 - Using a JavaScript handler](/chapters/04-handler/)